 During the harvesting season, a representative sample of each delivery of soybeans at the various silos was taken according to the prescribed grading regulations.
-The sampling procedure for the samples used in this survey is described on page 28.
+The sampling procedure for the samples used in this survey is described on page 37.
 One hundred and fifty composite soybean samples, representing the different production regions, were analysed for quality.
 The samples were graded, milled and analysed for moisture, crude protein, crude fat, crude fibre and ash content.
 Fifteen randomly selected samples were analysed to quantitatively determine the presence of genetically modified soybeans.
+Twenty samples, randomly selected to represent the different production regions, were submitted to Precision Oil Laboratories for fatty acid profile analyses.